KalinKD339/Kalin-s-Portfolio/README.md

 A high ranking naval officer in the security branch.
 Features many options for faces,races and attachments.
 Has a black uniform and selectable pauldrons.

-### Aayla Sakura
+### Jedi Optimisation

-A hi-definition model of Jedi Aayla Sakura, with optimised lower quality meshes and textures that automatically switch the farther away you are.
+A hi-definition model of these jedi, with optimised lower quality meshes and textures that automatically switch the farther away you are.[Pictures to be added]
+Aayla Sakura

-### Adi Galia
+Adi Galia

-A hi-definition model of Jedi Adi Galia, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### Anakin Skywalker
+Anakin Skywalker

-A hi-definition model of Jedi Anakin Skywalker, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### Cin Drallig
+Cin Drallig

-A hi-definition model of Jedi Cin Drallig, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### Mace Windu
+Mace Windu

-A hi-definition model of Jedi Mace Windu, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### Padme Amidala
+Padme Amidala

-A hi-definition model of Padme Amidala, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### Luminara Unduli
+Luminara Unduli

-A hi-definition model of Jedi Luminara Unduli, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### Quinlan Vos
+Quinlan Vos

-A hi-definition model of Jedi Quinlan Vos, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### Ki-Adi Mundi

-A hi-definition model of Jedi Ki-Adi Mundi, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### Ahsoka Tano 1
+Ahsoka Tano 1

-A hi-definition model of Jedi Ahsoka Tano, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### Ahsoka Tano 2
+Ahsoka Tano 2

-A hi-definition model of Jedi Ahsoka Tano, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### Kit Fisto
+Kit Fisto

-A hi-definition model of Jedi Kit Fisto, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### Yoda
+Yoda

-A hi-definition model of Jedi Kit Fisto, with optimised lower quality meshes and textures that automatically switch the farther away you are.

-### ZI 4-E

-Blaster pistol based on the Pasadena Auto Mag 180, featuring a dark metal design.
-Given to high ranking navy officials.

 ### ZI H-3